imvetri/ui-editor/README.md

 ## Questions

 If you have any questions, do let us know.
-We will help you out. you can open an issue/ start a thread https://twitter.com/EditorUi
+We will help you out. you can open an issue

 ## Built With